Maxpeng92/Hadoop-LogProc/README.md

 Abbreviation
 =======
-L: log table \n
+L: log table <\br>
 R: reference talbe

 Standard Repartition Join
 =======
 It is also the join algorithm provided in the con- tributed join package of Hadoop (org.apache.hadoop.contrib. utils.join).
-L and R are dynamically partitioned on the join key and the corresponding pairs of partitions are joined. \n
+L and R are dynamically partitioned on the join key and the corresponding pairs of partitions are joined. <\br>